Toy Maker jobs(Also known as Toymaker, Toy designer, Wooden toy maker, Soft toy maker, Toy manufacturer)

 - Market finished product to toy retailers, or through the business owner’s means of resale.

+QualificationsThere are no formal academic qualifications required to set up as an independent toy maker, although some form of design qualification (either a BTEC or foundation degree) will give the potential candidate some of the skills needed in order to succeed.
 Those candidates who wish to join established toy makers in an unskilled role typically only require GCSE level education.
 This might be the result (or reason) for the low entry-level wage.
 For candidates who wish to join international toy manufacturers, the specific skills or requirements necessary depend on the type of role (and where it comes in the manufacturing process) and the requirements of the relevant position.

 - A broad grasp on design principals specific to the toy (e.g. wood, fabric, plastic).